yiggzzz/Final-Project-/README.md

 #  Phishing Detection

 ##  Description of source of data
-  - Topic was taken from 10 Best Machine Learning Projects with datasets, A [link](https://www.kaggle.com/datasets/shashwatwork/web-page-phishing-detection-dataset) was posted in slacks by Jamie.
+  - Topic was taken from 10 Best Machine Learning Projects with datasets.
+A [link](https://www.kaggle.com/datasets/shashwatwork/web-page-phishing-detection-dataset) was posted in our group Slack by Jamie.

 ## Reason why we selected topic?
- - Being that it is on the top 10 Best Machine Learning.
-We wanted use dataset that would be great especially for  Machine Learnin
+ - Being that it is on the top 10 Best Machine Learning, we wanted to use the dataset that would be great especially for  Machine Learning

 ## Question We  hope to answer
-- will we be able to determine whether or not a URL is phishing or legitimate.
+- Will we be able to determine whether or not a URL is phishing or legitimate?
-- which machine learning will be bettter for Dataset
+- Which machine learning will be bettter for Dataset?
-- after cleaning and preprocessing  Data, is our dataset optimize to through different machine model.
+- After cleaning and pre-processing our data, is our dataset optimize enough to go through different machine learning models?

 ## Purpose
 - To identify if there is a threat of phishing based on whether a URL is seeking to steal data, money, or both.